-Lucky for us, Jacksonville is home to not only the beach, but numerous other waterways.
+Lucky for us, Jacksonville is home to not only to some of the best beaches, but numerous other waterways.
 This makes it the perfect place to learn to surf, and also partake in some paddling.
-So grab the kids and hit the water with our handy guide to paddleboarding and kayaking in and around Jacksonville.
+So grab the kids and hit the water with our handy guide to kayaking and paddleboarding in Jacksonville.

 Favorite Paddling Launch Sites in Jacksonville

 If you have your own boards or kayaks then these are some great spots where you can easily launch.
-There are dozens more launch areas in the greater Jacksonville area, these are just a few of our family friendly favorites.
+There are dozens more launch areas in the greater Jacksonville area, these are just a few of our family friendly favorites for kayaking and paddleboarding in Jacksonville.

 Dutton Island Preserve – Located at the end of Dutton Island Drive, west of Mayport Road.
 Dutton Island consists of 9,000 feet of nature trails, a fishing and viewing pier, a canoe/kayak launch, picnic areas, pavilions, camping areas, and parking.
 There is no charge to enter the park.